 • Vision may not be as sharp as with GP lenses

-Corneal refractive therapy, or vision shaping treatment, is a non-surgical process to reshape the cornea while you sleep.
-The result is temporary correction of myopia with or without astigmatism.
-These specially designed gas permeable lenses reshape the corneal surface during sleep to provide clear vision when the lenses are removed upon waking.
-This technology offers freedom from glasses and the hassle of wearing contact lenses during the day.
+Corneal refractive therapy (CRT), or vision shaping treatment (VST), is a non-surgical process to reshape the cornea.
+The result is temporary correction of nearsightedness.
+These specially designed GP lenses reshape the cornea while you sleep, to provide clear vision when the lenses are removed upon waking.
+This technology offers freedom from glasses or contact lenses during the day.
 Active individuals can freely participate in sports without the interference of glasses or contacts.
 Eye irritation and dryness, sometimes associated with contact lens wear due to outside dust and pollutants, are also eliminated since these lenses are worn only at night.

 Colored Contact Lenses

-Colored contact lenses come in three kinds: visibility tints, enhancement tints and opaque color tints.
-A visibility tint is usually a light blue or green tint added to a lens just to help you see it better during insertion and removal or if you drop it.
-Since it’s a very light tint, it does not affect eye color.
-An enhancement tint is a solid, but translucent (see-through) tint that is a little darker than a visibility tint.
-An enhancement tint does not change your eye color.
-As the name implies, it is meant to enhance the existing color of your eyes.
+Colored contact lenses are available as visibility tints, enhancement tints and opaque color tints.
+A visibility tint is usually a light blue or green tint added to a lens to aid in lens visibility during insertion and removal or if dropped.
+It does not affect eye color.
+An enhancement tint is a solid, but translucent (see-through) tint that is a little darker than a visibility tint and is meant to enhance the existing color of your eyes.
 These types of tints are usually best for people who have light-colored eyes and want to make their eye color more intense.
-Color tints are deeper, opaque tints that can change your eye color completely.
-Usually they are made of patterns of solid colors.
+Opaque colors are more solid and can change your eye color completely.
 If you have dark eyes, you’ll need this type of color contact lens to change your eye color.

 Multifocal/Bifocal Contact Lenses

-Reading glasses are still a good option.
-They can be worn as needed over your contact lenses providing additional magnification.
+Reading glasses can be worn, as needed, over your contact lenses to provide additional magnification.